teefour/ADF-Pay-Calculator/README.md

    - Calculates Tax (Annually and Fortnightly).
    - Calculates your Super Contribution based of % you have set.
    - Displays both RA and DHA pay figures (Annually and Fortnightly).
+   - Input and output (Save and load) list feature

 *****************************************************************************
  How to use :